About Dr. A. Breeze Harper

 Dr. Harper created and edited the ground-breaking anthology, Sistah Vegan: Black Female Vegans Speak On Food, Identity, Health, and Society.
 Her most recently published book, Scars: A Black Lesbian Experience in Rural White New England (Sense Publishers 2014) interrogates how systems of oppression and power impact the life of the only Black teenager living in an all white and working class rural New England town.

-She is the founder of an innovative inclusion, diversity, and equity consulting firm called Critical Diversity Solutions.
+Dr. Harper is the founder of an innovative inclusion, diversity, and equity consulting firm called Critical Diversity Solutions.
 They merge critical theory and methods + human centered storytelling + action planning and metrics.

 Critical Race Feminist Analysis of Food, Ethical Consumption, and Sustainability